tlaplus-community/tlauc/README.md

 ## Complications

-As always with variable-width UTF-8 encoded text, care must be taken to differentiate a symbol's (henceforth called a "codepoint") byte index from its character index.
+As always with variable-width UTF-8 encoded text, care must be taken to differentiate the byte index of a symbol (henceforth called a "codepoint") from its character index.
 We [long ago](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) left the world of "plain text = ASCII = characters are 1 byte".
 Now, each "character" is really a codepoint (an arbitrarily-large number identifying a symbol in the international Unicode standard) that can be 1 byte (as all the ASCII-equivalent codepoints remain, for seamless backward compatibility) or 2 bytes, or 3, 4, etc.
 Fundamentally this means that given a byte index, you can't know a codepoint's character index (here also called its "displayed" index) without reading from the beginning of whatever line you are on and counting how many codepoints you encounter.